joshcough/HaskellStarter/README.md

       build-depends:
         base >= 4 && < 5, github >= 0.7.4

 * `hs-source-dirs` is a list of directories to find your source files in, relative to the root directory of your project.
-Here, we only use on, but you can also say:
+Here, we only use one, but you can also say:

-    hs-source-dirs: src1 src2 goober/joober
+    `hs-source-dirs: src1 src2 goober/joober`

+The compiler must know about all of your modules in the library, so they must be specified in `exposed-modules` or `other-modules`.

 * `exposed-modules` specifies the modules in the libraries public API.
 * `other-modules` specifies modules that aren't publicly exposed, but are still part of the library.

-The compiler must know about all of your modules in the library, so they must be specified in `exposed-modules` or `other-modules`.

 * `build-depends` will be explained in the section [Understanding Dependencies](#understanding-dependencies), but for now, it is enough to know that this library depends on two other libraries: base, and github.

 #### Building and Installing your Library